 Science Has Won: Might Is Obsolete

-Since the Bronze Age, human societies have been arranged around brute force.
+Since the Bronze Age, human societies have been arranged around force.
 Even now, governments are monopolies of violence.
-The very structure of government serves one primary end: to deliver coercion.
-All else is secondary.
+And every government involves two intertwined operations: to deliver coercion and to keep its populace convinced that no other arrangements are possible.
+All other concerns are secondary.

 This model has survived mostly on the fears of the populace.
 And fundamentally, that boiled down to a fear of insufficiency.
-Acute fears – monstrous foreign invaders and so on – have always played a role, to be sure, but the bedrock day-to-day fear was a sense among the populace of being insufficient to deal with the world, even with the help of one’s family.
+Fears of monstrous foreign invaders and the like have always played a role, but the bedrock day-to-day fear was a sense among the populace of being insufficient to deal with the world, even with the help of one’s family.

 Buckminster Fuller, who saw this coming, explained it this way in 1981: